Notice board will keep you updated on all the odd things happening at this site.

-This month I'm promoting a whole new concept of heating; soon we'll all be cooking this way.
+This month I am promoting at Notice Board a whole new concept of heating; soon we will all be cooking this way.
 Magnetic induction provides heat in half the time, and using half the electricity.
-Impossible you say; trust me, I'm a doctor.
+Impossible you say; trust me, I am a doctor; and a physics major.

 And you too?
-Well, why not, it's really not so outrageous at it may seem.
+Well, why not, it is really not so outrageous at it may seem.

 After a long layoff whilst practising in Holland and building our new Gardeners' Cottage, I have started gliding again.
-It's simply impossible to describe the kick you get when flying into a thermal and it smacks you in the seat of the pants.
+It is simply impossible to describe the kick you get when flying into a thermal and it smacks you in the seat of the pants.